mauricioaniche/mauricioaniche.github.io/publications-venue.md

 ### Brazilian Symposium on Software Engineering (SBES)

 {% for post in sorted %}
-{% if post.categories contains "scam" %}
+{% if post.categories contains "sbes" %}
 {% include publication-snippet.md %}
 {% endif %}
 {% endfor %}